alex-santiago/aws-book-library-serverless/readme.md

 3. List a book by id - receives the book id to list

-4. Delete a book by id - receives the book id to delete
+4. Delete a book by id - receives the book id to delete and sends sms

 ## File list: